Know your diabetes and live a happy, trouble-free life

 4] Serum insulin level to know whether it is Type 1 or Type 2 diabetes in adults.

-We will study the interpretation and implications of these tests in Part 4 of this series on diabetes.
+We will study the interpretation and implications of these tests in Part 4 of this series.

 - Type 1 Diabetes- Click here to read-https://www.webmd.com/diabetes/type-1-diabetes

 - Signs and symptoms of Diabetes-Click here to read-https://www.medicinenet.com/diabetes_mellitus/article.htm

 Before we go to the next article, listen to this interesting podcast on Type 2 diabetes-